Constitutional rights are at the center of FBI agents’ lawsuit

 The agents were photographed kneeling during a racial justice protest

-The lawsuit comes five years after the defendants were photographed kneeling during a June 2020 rally in Washington, D.C., related to the then-ongoing George Floyd protests.
-The agents in question have said they “kneeled not to reflect a left-wing political point of view, but rather to de-escalate a situation that threatened to spin out of control,” said NPR.
+In June 2020, the defendants were photographed kneeling during a rally in Washington, D.C., related to then-ongoing George Floyd protests.
+The agents have said they took a knee “not to reflect a left-wing political point of view but rather to de-escalate a situation that threatened to spin out of control,” said NPR.

-Despite their assertions, the agents were fired earlier this year at the start of the second Trump administration.
-Their firing “violated their First Amendment rights to free association, including non-association, and Fifth Amendment rights to due process; were taken in violation of the separation of powers, without any constitutional authority; and are a legal nullity,” the lawsuit alleges.
+The agents were fired earlier this year at the start of the second Trump administration.
+Their dismissals “violated their First Amendment rights to free association, including non-association, and Fifth Amendment rights to due process; were taken in violation of the separation of powers, without any constitutional authority; and are a legal nullity,” the lawsuit alleges.

 The Week